 The entire community is invited to a pancake breakfast at the covered bridge in The Laurels Preserve.
 It is generally held the 3rd Sunday in May.

 Keeping with the original format when founded in 1986, the BDT board members host a special evening for those members who own conserved properties.

 Education programs are held focusing on conservation practices.
 This includes the annual program for the local kids at the Cheshire Hunt camp.

 Trash pick ups are organized 4 times a year to clean up the Rt 82 corridor which is the heart of the King Ranch.

-Work together with local land trusts such as Brandywine Conservancy and Natural Lands to support their conservation efforts and events.
+Work together with local land trusts such as Brandywine Conservancy, Natural Lands, ALPB and Red Clay Alliance to support their conservation efforts and events.

 As Frolic Weymouth always said..."Let's have fun!".......BDT hosts fun events our